-You have applied for a first, new (extended) or other residence permit in time, and you are allowed to wait for the decision on your application in the Netherlands.
+- After a return decision, you apply for a residence permit.
+You are allowed to wait for the decision on this application in the Netherlands.

-You have received a negative decision (rejection) on your application for a residence permit.
-You have applied for review or appealed against the decision in time.
-In addition, the decision states that you are allowed to wait for the answer to your application for review or appeal in the Netherlands.
+- You have received a negative decision on your application for a residence permit.
+You objected or appealed against the decision to court in time.
+The decision states that you are allowed to wait for the decision in the Netherlands.